Both forgery and fraud are illegal acts punishable by the laws of Texas.

 The classification of the charge will raise one level if the fraud was committed against an elderly individual.

-To discuss a state or federal felony criminal forgery investigation, arrest, charge, or conviction with a criminal defense attorney that serves Midland, TX; Abilene, TX; Odessa, TX; Lubbock, TX; San Angelo, TX and nearby areas contact Blizzard & Zimmerman Attorneys.
+To discuss a state or federal felony criminal forgery investigation, arrest, charge, or conviction with a criminal defense lawyer that serves the Abilene, TX area contact Blizzard & Zimmerman Attorneys.